tommichael88/booktomnyc/Privacy Policy.md

 ## Data Security and Breach Disclaimer

-Reasonable measures are implemented to protect personal data.
-However, no liability is assumed for data breaches, particularly during computer servicing or data stored on communication devices.
+Tom Kongerslev implements reasonable measures to protect personal data.
+However, no method of transmission over the Internet or electronic storage is 100% secure.

 ## Limitation on Removal Requests